ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 ### Editing config.toml

-Icarus next suggests poking around in config.toml.
-Since the goal is to bootstrap a first draft as quickly as possible, I only did the quickest things: change the name and baseurl, add github/linkedin profiles, etc. I don't have a logo or avatar yet, so I commented those pieces out.
+Icarus's README suggests updating config.toml next.
+Since my goal was to bootstrap a first draft as quickly as possible, I only did the quickest things: change the name and baseurl, add github/linkedin profiles, etc. I didn't have a logo or avatar yet, so I commented those lines out.

 ### First Post

-To round it off, I added a first post so that the site will have something to show:
+Then I added a 'hello world' style first post so that the site will have some content:

     charles@gamera ~/s/charlesk-hugo> hugo new post/bootstrapping-this-site.md
     /home/charles/src/charlesk-hugo/content/post/bootstrapping-this-site.md created

-That article may look familiar... because it's what you're reading now. :)

-To recap the story so far:
+To recap, the process so far:

 1. Installed Hugo
 2. Initialized a site
-3. Installed a theme
+3. Added a theme
+4. Edited config.toml
-4. Added a first post
+5. Added a first post

-Time to see what the output looks like, by running Hugo in server mode:
+Now it's time to run Hugo in server mode to see what we've got:

     charles@gamera ~/s/charlesk-hugo> hugo server -t hugo-icarus-theme
     ERROR 2017/05/09 08:02:14 Error while rendering "home": template: theme/index.html:4:7: executing "theme/index.html" at <partial "header" .>: error calling partial: template: theme/partials/header.html:29:105: executing "theme/partials/header.html" at <absURL>: wrong number of args for absURL: want 1 got 0

 ### Commit in Haste, Debug at Leisure

-Oops, no content -- an empty page.
+Oops, we got an error message and Hugo is serving up an empty page.
 Let's see what's going on in header.html:29 that the error mentioned:

     charles@gamera ~/s/charlesk-hugo> sed -n 28,30p (find ./ -name header.html)
           <div class="profile" id="profile-nav">